New research shows that marketers use multiple strategies to manage their daily tasks, and an increasing number are adopting agile methodologies.

 The “Inbound Marketing Effectiveness Benchmark Study Report” from Demand Metric and Act-On has revealed that 77 percent of B2B marketers use SEO to drive business, while 64 percent use blogging.
 Approximately 59 percent turn to social media, while 36 percent use pay-per-click.

-Over the next year, 58 percent of B2B marketers intend to increase their investment in inbound marketing tactics as well.
+Over the next year, 58 percent of B2B marketers intend to increase their investment in inbound firm‘s for marketing tactics as well.
 Nearly 35 percent stated that they will at least maintain the amount of their budget that goes toward inbound marketing in the future.